 4. Roth conversions

-With uncertainty around future tax rates, which are historically low, now may be the time to start thinking about a Roth conversion, which involves transferring money in a traditional IRA into a Roth IRA.
-(Lower stock prices may mean a smaller tax hit on converted money.)
-You pay taxes on the converted amount, based on the percentage of your total traditional IRA balances that are pre-tax.
-If you meet the associated 5-year-rule requirement for the given conversion, the converted balance can be withdrawn tax- and penalty-free, or else you may pay a 10% penalty upon withdrawal.
+With a Roth IRA conversion, you pay taxes on the converted amount, based on the percentage of your total traditional IRA balances that are pre-tax.
+If you meet the associated 5-year aging rule for the given conversion, the converted balance can be withdrawn tax- and penalty-free, or else you may have to pay a 10% penalty upon withdrawal.
 However, there are exceptions to this penalty, including death, disability, and turning age 59½.
-Also note that earnings on converted balances must meet a separate 5-year rule to be tax- and penalty-free.5 Additionally, a Roth IRA isn’t subject to a required minimum distribution for the life of the owner.
+Also note that earnings on converted balances must meet a separate 5-year rule to be tax- and penalty-free.7 Additionally, a Roth IRA isn’t subject to required minimum distributions for the life of the owner.

 Estimate the potential effect of retirement income strategies on your taxes with Fidelity's Retirement Strategies Tax Estimator.